 “The fruit of Baptism, or baptismal grace, is a rich reality that includes forgiveness of original sin and all personal sins, birth into the new life by which man becomes an adoptive son of the Father, a member of Christ and a temple of the Holy Spirit.
 By this very fact the person baptized is incorporated into the Church, the Body of Christ, and made a sharer in the priesthood of Christ” (CCC 1279).

 To arrange for an infant Baptism, call the parish office or email Carla Niziolek, at firstname.lastname@example.org to set up an appointment for a Baptism interview.
 Once the Interview is completed, you will be invited to attend a Baptism preparation class.
-Then your Baptism date will be scheduled.
-Baptisms are celebrated on the first and third Sundays of the month (except during Lent).
+When your paperwork is completed, then your Baptism date will be scheduled.
+Baptisms are celebrated on the first weekend of the month during all Masses.
 One aspect of Baptism which many people have questions are regarding the guidelines and qualifications for god-parents.
-To learn more about the role of god-parents, please click on this link.
-Godparent Information and Registration Form
+To learn more about the role of god-parents, please click on this link: Godparent Information and Registration Form

 Amen, amen, I say to you, no one can enter the kingdom of God without being born of water and Spirit.
 (John 3:5)